DanielGMorena/scalable-architectures/README.md

 # Scalable System Architectures

-A collection of system design projects demonstrating scalable architecture patterns and implementations.
+**Note**: These are **personal examples** I work on in my spare time to demonstrate scalable architecture patterns and design thinking.
+They are **conceptual and illustrative** - not production-ready code.

 ## Overview

-This repository showcases practical approaches to building high-scale systems through hands-on projects.
-Each project focuses on specific scalability challenges and architectural patterns.
+This repository showcases my understanding of building high-scale systems through hands-on learning projects.
+Each project focuses on specific scalability challenges and architectural patterns, designed to demonstrate knowledge of distributed systems concepts and trade-offs.

 ## System Design Projects